-These will likely be longer tail decision-based keywords such as “SaaS marketing agency” or “Fractional CMO service” or “Data privacy software” etc. A great place to start is to conduct customer interviews and have them tell you the terms they search(ed) for in their own words –just so you can bid on the exact match term.
+These will likely be longer-tail, decision-based keywords such as “SaaS marketing agency” or “fractional CMO service” or “data privacy software.”
+A great place to start is to conduct customer interviews and have them tell you the terms they search(ed) for in their own words –just so you can bid on the exact match term.

 Another way to kick things off is with a SEMrush report on search phrases your competitors are already bidding on.
-It’s also a great way to piggyback off research your competitors have worked on, but this should never replace your own.
+It’s also a great way to piggyback off the research your competitors have worked on, but this should never replace your own keyword research.

 When you think about it, you're catching your prospects at a very high stage –awareness.
-They aren’t searching for a solution on social media, they may not even be aware that a solution exists, or worse – may not be aware of the problem they’re facing.
+They aren’t searching for a solution on social media, they may not even be aware that a solution exists, or worse, they may not be aware of the problem they’re facing.

-You’re often –more than not –interrupting their “personal” time when they don’t necessarily want to think about work.
+You’re often—more than not—interrupting their “personal” time when they don’t necessarily want to think about work.
 Find a way to use this to your advantage by offering them content that gets them excited.
 And of course, don’t forget to leverage Maslow’s hierarchy of needs.
-These are real people –with real pains, feelings, interests.
-Play it.
+These are real people with real pains, feelings, and interests.

 I find utilizing it as a lead [see funnel stage blog] generating engine to be the most successful.
 Are there some lead magnets or pieces of content you can promote to help the prospect become aware of your business and the problem you are solving for?
 To help drive inspiration, read this blog on lead magnets.